Daniil193/Count_peoples/README.md

 ### **Warning**

-In Best practices: Use ffmpeg instead cv2 for reading frames and determining time for certain frame
+In Best practices: Use ffmpeg instead cv2 for reading frames and determining time for certain frame.
+This will be fixed later.

 ### _Run processing video_
 In Base.ipynb set following variables: